-The 8th edition TNM staging system for bone tumors of the AJCC and the UICC is recommended.1.2
+The 8th edition TNM staging system for bone tumors of the AJCC and the UICC is recommended.

-The classification is to be applied to all primary tumors of bone.
-Anatomic site is known to influence outcome; therefore, outcome data should be reported specifying site.
+Anatomical staging using the AJCC system 8th ed. is considered clinically relevant only for the specific malignant entities listed in the World Health Organization classification 5th ed.
+This includes malignant chondrogenic tumors, osteogenic tumors, fibrogenic tumors, osteoclastic giant cell-rich tumors, notochordal tumors, myogenic tumors, lipogenic tumors, undifferentiated small round cell sarcomas and other mesenchymal tumors arising in bone.
+Locally aggressive entities such as synovial chondromatosis, osteoblastoma, giant cell tumor of bone, epithelioid hemangioma, pseudomyogenic hemangioma, and desmoplastic fibroma may be reported using this protocol but are not staged.
 Site groups for bone sarcomas are the following: appendicular skeleton, including trunk, skull and facial bones, pelvis, and spine.
 Pathologic staging includes pathologic data obtained from examination of a resected specimen sufficient to evaluate the highest T category, histopathologic type and grade, regional lymph nodes as appropriate, or distant metastasis.
-Because regional lymph node involvement from bone tumors is rare, the pathologic stage grouping includes any of the following combinations: pT pG pN pM, or pT pG cN cM, or cT cN pM
+Because regional lymph node involvement from bone tumors is rare, the pathologic stage grouping includes any of the following combinations: pT pG pN pM, or pT pG cN cM, or cT cN pM.
+Biological grade should be assigned to all bone sarcomas, and based on published outcomes data, the current staging system accommodates a two-tiered (low- vs high-grade) system for recording grade.
+Histologic grading (G) uses a three-tiered system: G1 is considered low-grade, and G2 and G3 are grouped together as high-grade for biological grading.